awsdocs/amazon-connect-admin-guide/doc_source/sample-ctr.md

 # View a CTR in the UI<a name="sample-ctr"></a>

-To view a CTR in the UI, do a contact search\.
-Contact IDs will be returned\.
-Click an ID to view the CTR for the contact\.
+1. Do a [contact search](contact-search.md)\.
+A list of contact IDs will be returned\.

+1. Choose an ID to view the CTR for the contact\.

-The following image shows part of a CTR in the UI\.
-This portion is for a chat\.
+The following image shows part of a CTR in the UI, for a chat conversation\.
+Note the following:
-+ For chats, the initiation method is always API\.
++ For chats, the initiation method is always **API**\.
 + The chat transcript is visible in the UI\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/sample-ctr.png)